breitinger/UnityAndroidDBLoader/README.md

 - Unity 2022
 - Unity 6
-- (should work for most later Versions of Inity)
+- (should work for most later Versions of Unity)